bminer/node-blade/README.md

 - Unescaped JavaScript code block?
 Yep.
 Use `|!=` or `!=`.
 - Newlines in text blocks are preserved.

+<a name="interpolation"></a>
-Variable interpolation is supported for text blocks.
+String interpolation is supported for text blocks (and text attributes and text filters).
 Use `#{var_name}` notation, and anything between the curly braces is treated as vanilla JavaScript code.

 For example, you can write: